Overview

 - Cycling – The Waterford Greenway runs inland, but many cyclists combine a ride on the Greenway with a short detour to the coastal sites, using the R675 to reach Tankardstown.

-- Bunmahon Beach – Just a short walk from the engine house, the sandy beach is popular with surfers and hosts the Bunmahon Surf School in summer.
+- Bunmahon – A short drive south along the coast, this sandy beach is popular with surfers and hosts the Bunmahon Surf School in summer.

 - Geological Garden in Bunmahon – A short drive north, this garden displays a “Time Path” of 28 slabs that illustrate 460 million years of Earth history, plus two ogham stones aligned with the summer solstice.